 When exposed to air, sherry will oxidize.
 The longer a sherry has oxidized, the more flavor it will have lost, causing the wine to go flat.

-If you do have a bottle of sherry that has gone past its prime, it is still perfectly fine to use in cooking or for salad dressings or marinades.
+If you have a bottle of sherry that has passed its prime, it is still perfectly fine to use in cooking or for salad dressings or marinades.

 Proper Storage Of Sherry